-Every week GAPS facilitates local peer support groups for both the people with Parkinson’s and their care partners.
+Every week, GAPS facilitates local peer support groups for both the people with Parkinson’s and their care partners.
 These are offered at different locations around Greenville to accommodate members in all areas.
 These groups are a critical part of our community where members are able to share their challenges and triumphs as well as ask questions about symptoms, issues, and concerns from people who are walking a similar path.
 We encourage all members to find a group that suits their needs and plug in for encouragement and support.
 If you are a young onset member, or even someone who is just unable to attend the daytime groups, you may be interested in attending the social mixer each month from 5:30-7:00pm.
-Sign up as a member to get the up to date locations.
+Sign up as a member to get up to date locations and times.

 Happy Hour Social Mixer